Collections Agencies and Debt Collectors

 - Commercial Law League of America – North America’s leading organization of collections, creditors’ rights and bankruptcy professionals.
 Legislative news on collections and credit reporting.

-- Consumer Data Industry Association – Credit information.
+- Consumer Data Industry Association – Industry information and statistical research.

 - Credit Research Foundation - Surveys and publications.